andrewrk/genesis/README.md

  0. drag from audio asset in project tree to track editor
     - makes an audio clip
  0. drag from samples directly into track editor
-    - calculates shasum. if it matches existing audio asset, just makes an audio clip based on that. otherwise, adds as audio asset and then does it.

 ## Grand Plans